espruino/EspruinoDocs/devices/DMX.md

 DMX
 ===

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/DMX**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Module,DMX,DMX512,Digital Multiplex,Stage Lighting

 DMX is a standard protocol that's commonly used for digital stage lighting.
 See the [Wikipedia article on DMX512](https://en.wikipedia.org/wiki/DMX512)